 - Community engagement

 This page is designed to keep you updated on what any changes might mean for you.
 We will revise this information regularly to explain how we are adapting our working practices.
-See below to read about how the SoA staff team is adapting, and about our programme of free online events to guide you through the lockdown.
+See below to read about how the SoA staff team is adapting, and about our programme of free online events to guide you through lockdown and beyond.